cscosu/ctf-writeups/2021/utctf/AEG/README.md

 ```

 Cool, so basically we have to automatically generate an exploit.
-We can we parse the hexdump into a binary using `xxd -r 0.hex > 0`
+We can parse the hexdump into a binary using `xxd -r 0.hex > 0`

 Opening it up in Ghidra, the program is pretty simple:
 ```c